Gold Really Shines Compared to 5 Percent Inflation

 Although Texas is a U.S. state, it appears one of the depository’s goals reflects sovereign.
 Letting individuals use gold and silver as a direct payment method would limit the Federal Reserve’s influence (and its monopoly on the nation’s money).
 This isn’t quite as subversive as it sounds; consider Article I, Section 10, Clause 1 of the U.S. Constitution:

 No State shall enter into any Treaty, Alliance, or Confederation; grant Letters of Marque and Reprisal; coin Money; emit Bills of Credit; make any Thing but gold and silver Coin a Tender in Payment of Debts; pass any Bill of Attainder, ex post facto Law, or Law impairing the Obligation of Contracts, or grant any Title of Nobility. [emphasis added]

 Now, Tennessee is planning its own state bullion depository.
 Support for such a move has been gaining traction since 2016, and Governor Bill Lee signed the relevant bill, SB 279, into law on May 27.
 While this isn’t exactly a greenlight for a depository, it commissions a study into its feasibility.
 The depository bill passed both legislative chambers with unanimous votes.

 One of the biggest hurdles, if not the main one, is that the state has yet to implement a sales and use tax exemption for physical precious metals.
-Given the strength of the movement to implement these exemptions nationwide, and that most states have already given in to public demand and dropped their precious metals taxes, we think it’s safe to expect Tennessee to follow suit.2021, gold, gold as investment, inflation, stock market
+Given the strength of the movement to implement these exemptions nationwide, and that most states have already given in to public demand and dropped their precious metals taxes, we think it’s safe to expect Tennessee to follow suit.2021, Featured, gold, gold as investment, inflation, stock market